hexinpeter/SMD_PROJ3/README.md

 * 4 types of regression will be done over the data, linear, polynomial, exponential, logarithmic.
 The one with the largest R-square value will be chosen as the best fit regression to calculate predictions.

-* The predictions get more accurate when there are more past data.
+* The predictions get more accurate when the app is left to run for a longer time with recurring task set up.